 - You must be told if information in your file has been used against you.
 Anyone using a credit report to deny application for credit, insurance, employment, a rental property, or to take another adverse action against you, must tell you and give you the name, address, and phone number of the agency that provided the information.

 - You have the right to know what is in your file.
 You may request and obtain all the information about you in the files of a consumer reporting agency.
 You are entitled to a free file disclosure if:

-- someone has taken adverse action against you because of information in your credit file
+- someone has taken adverse action against you

 - you are a victim of identity theft

 - your file contains inaccurate information as a result of fraud

 - you are unemployed but expect to apply for employment within 60 days